Bannsaenger/ioBroker.codesys-nvl/README.md

 Data helper is taken from [jisotalo/iec-61131-3](https://github.com/jisotalo/iec-61131-3)

-Telegram handling (parsing and building) as well as dealing with the vaiable structure is taken from [Hopperpop](https://github.com/Hopperpop) and his project [node-red-contrib-nvl](https://github.com/Hopperpop/node-red-contrib-nvl)
+Telegram handling (parsing and building) as well as dealing with the variable structure is taken from [Hopperpop](https://github.com/Hopperpop) and his project [node-red-contrib-nvl](https://github.com/Hopperpop/node-red-contrib-nvl)

 ### Getting started